MetOffice/simulation-systems/source/WorkingPractices/maintaining_forks.rst

     Ensure that your fork is up to date with the upstream repository.
 See :ref:`syncing your fork <syncing_fork>` for details on how to do this.

-    Then ensure that any synced changes are available in your local clone,
+    Then ensure that knowledge of any synced changes is available in your local clone,

     .. code-block:: shell